Why do high triglycerides matter?

 High triglycerides are often a sign of other conditions that increase the risk of heart disease and stroke as well, including obesity and metabolic syndrome — a cluster of conditions that includes too much fat around the waist, high blood pressure, high triglycerides, high blood sugar and abnormal cholesterol levels.

 Sometimes high triglycerides are a sign of poorly controlled type 2 diabetes, low levels of thyroid hormones (hypothyroidism), liver or kidney disease, or rare genetic conditions that affect how your body converts fat to energy.
-High triglycerides could also be a side effect of taking medications such as beta blockers, birth control pills, diuretics, steroids or the breast cancer drug tamoxifen.
+High triglycerides could also be a side effect of taking medications such as beta blockers, birth control pills, diuretics or steroids.

 What's the best way to lower triglycerides?

 - Lose weight.
 If you're overweight, losing 5 to 10 pounds can help lower your triglycerides.
 Motivate yourself by focusing on the benefits of losing weight, such as more energy and improved health.

 - Cut back on calories.
 Remember that extra calories are converted to triglycerides and stored as fat.
 Reducing your calories will reduce triglycerides.

 - Avoid sugary and refined foods.
 Simple carbohydrates, such as sugar and foods made with white flour, can increase triglycerides.

 - Choose healthier fats.
 Trade saturated fat found in meats for healthier monounsaturated fat found in plants, such as olive, peanut and canola oils.
 Substitute fish high in omega-3 fatty acids — such as mackerel and salmon — for red meat.

 - Limit how much alcohol you drink.
 Alcohol is high in calories and sugar and has a particularly potent effect on triglycerides.
 Even small amounts of alcohol can raise triglyceride levels.